+OCLC is committed to ensuring our partners and customers can continue to use our products and services while complying with the EU General Data Protection Regulation (GDPR).
 We recognize that compliance with the GDPR requires a partnership between OCLC and our partners and customers in their use of applicable OCLC services.
-Working together, we will continue to explore opportunities within our relevant service offerings to assist our customers in meeting their GDPR obligations as data controllers.
+Working together, we have been addressing and will continue to explore opportunities within our relevant service offerings to assist our customers in meeting their GDPR obligations as data controllers.

 What security measures does OCLC have in place to protect the personal data it processes?